15 Interesting Facts About Scottish Football

 1. The Oldest Trophy in Football

 The original trophy resides for most of the year at the Scottish Football Museum at Hampden Park, Glasgow.
 Once a year, it is removed, given a good clean and polish before being presented to the tournament winners.
 Afterwards, it is simply returned to the Museum.
-A replica trophy does exist and this is given to the winners after the ceremony and is also used for commercial purposes.
+A replica trophy does exist, and this is given to the winners after the ceremony and is also used for commercial purposes.

 2. The Most Successful Football Club in the World

-Incidentally the 2nd most successful team in world football are none other than Rangers' equally illustrious neighbours and fierce rivals Celtic FC.
+Incidentally, the second most successful team in world football are none other than Rangers' equally illustrious neighbours and fierce rivals Celtic FC.
 Celtic have to date won 105 trophies, 18 more than Real Madrid and included in among their many honours are 49 League titles, which is the 3rd highest League trophy haul, behind Rangers' 54 and Northern Irish club Linfield, who have won 52 League titles to date.

 The World's Greatest Football Rivalry

 There can be few football, or indeed sporting rivalries that can match the sheer intensity and hatred that fuels each clash between two of the world's most successful football clubs, close neighbors Celtic and Rangers.
 Both hail from Glasgow, and both symbolize the deep divide that virtually splits the city in two even today.

 The East End of Glasgow is predominantly of Irish and Catholic origin, and this is where Celtic draws most of its traditional support.
 Across the River Clyde in the West of Glasgow, the community is mostly Scottish and Protestant, and this forms the core of support for Rangers.